RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Experimental Results

-DQ-7B failed on every dataset under the Standard Baseline, whereas it succeeded on all datasets when augmented with \Tool{}.
 Except for one instance, \Tool{} matches or exceeds the Standard Baseline in terms of the Bayesian Workflow Reliability score, and in some cases achieves up to twice the reliability.
 Moreover, \Tool{} delivers substantially better performance on individual diagnostics, particularly divergences.
+Notably, DQ-7B, which failed on every dataset under the Standard Baseline, succeeded on all datasets when augmented with \Tool{}.
 For example, on the Surgical dataset with Meta-Llama, the Standard Baseline produces over 1000 divergences, while \Tool{} produces none.

 We observed that in cases where the Standard baseline attains a higher ELPD‐LOO than \Tool, closer inspection of the diagnostics exposes unreliable sampling.
 For instance, on the Meta‐Llama GP task the Standard model achieves a superior ELPD score, but exhibits split-\(\widehat{R}=4.13\gg1\) and a low reliability score (3), indicating severe convergence issues.
 In contrast, \Tool may report a marginally lower ELPD yet maintains \(\widehat{R}\approx1\) and a higher reliability score, reflecting trustworthy posterior estimates.
 Furthermore, \Tool delivers markedly lower variability in key diagnostics such as $\widehat{R}$ and the number of divergent transitions demonstrating its consistency and robustness.
+We further illustrate the types of structural changes introduced during refinement in Appendix~\ref{app:struct-example}.